kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 13. [Gant Laborde's](https://twitter.com/GantLaborde) [Public Speaking Hits on GitHub](https://github.com/GantMan/Public_Speaking_Hits).
 14. [Rachel Nabors](https://www.linkedin.com/in/rachelnabors/) on [thoughts for new speakers](https://www.linkedin.com/pulse/thoughts-new-speakers-rachel-nabors/).

-These resources offer a range of perspectives on creating and delivering successful tech talks.

 Each of these resources offers a unique perspective on the elements that contribute to a successful talk, from engaging storytelling techniques to practical advice on slide preparation.
 Whether you're a seasoned speaker or preparing for your first tech talk, these resources can provide a wealth of knowledge to help you make a lasting impact on your audience.

-## Conclusions
+## Conclusion

-In wrapping up, it's important to acknowledge that while this guide covers the core aspects of crafting and delivering tech talks, there are several facets of the speaking journey I haven't delved into.
-Topics such as navigating Call for Papers (CFPs), selecting the right conference, practicing your delivery, and managing stage presence are equally critical to your success as a speaker.
+While this guide covers the fundamentals of tech talk creation, I deliberately avoided talking about aspects like call for papers, conference selection, and practicing. _If you would like a "part 2" on those topics, let me know._

 My hope is that this guide serves as a starting point for you to explore, experiment, and ultimately find your unique voice in the tech speaking circuit.
 The journey from an idea to the applause at the end of a well-received talk is both challenging and rewarding.

 Remember, each talk is an opportunity to share your passion, insights, and discoveries with a community eager to learn.

-Thank you for joining me on this exploration of tech talk creation in 2024.
-Whether you're a seasoned speaker or just starting out, remember that your stories and experiences have the power to inspire and transform.
-Here's to creating presentations that resonate, educate, and illuminate the path for others in our ever-evolving tech landscape.
+Don't hold back just because you have never done it before - everyone was in your position when they started!

 ## Acknowledgments

-I'd like to extend my heartfelt gratitude to all the conference organizers who believed in me and gave me a platform to share my thoughts and experiences.
-Your faith in my ability to contribute meaningfully to our community has been a constant source of motivation.
-To every individual who attended my talks, offered feedback, and engaged in enriching discussions, thank you.
-Your insights and questions have not only helped me grow as a speaker but have also deepened my understanding and passion for technology.
-This journey wouldn't have been the same without your support.
+My deepest thanks go to all the conference organizers and attendees who've supported my journey.
+Your trust and engagement have been invaluable, driving me to grow and contribute more to our community.

 ## One More Thing

-And because we're in 2024, where sharing knowledge and tools has become the norm, I've channeled all my experience into something special.
-Meet the "Tech Talk Writer Assistant", a custom GPT designed to help craft compelling tech talks.
-It's my way of putting everything I've learned into a tool that everyone can use.
-Give it a spin and start creating your own talks: [Tech Talk Writer Assistant](https://chat.openai.com/g/g-ZaUKNNgYb-tech-talk-writer-assistant).
+Embracing the spirit of 2024, I've created "Tech Talk Writer Assistant," a custom GPT tool designed to streamline the tech talk crafting process.
+It embodies my experience and insights into a resource for all - basically, all the things I've written above plus a sparkle of making it help you step-by-step. (and, to be clear, it doesn't use/include the resources I linked as my inspirations: it will only give you the exact same list of links if you ask for more resources)

+You can check it out here: [Tech Talk Writer Assistant](https://chat.openai.com/g/g-ZaUKNNgYb-tech-talk-writer-assistant) _(it requires ChatGPT Plus)_.